todhriAngjelo/Income-Tax-Calculator/README.md

 # Run Application

 You can run the compiled and packaged JAR with the following command:
-- `java -cp target/Minnesota-Income-Tax-Calculation-1.0-SNAPSHOT.jar gui.MainJFrameWindow`
+- `java -cp target/Minnesota-Income-Tax-Calculation-1.0-SNAPSHOT.jar client.MainJFrameWindow`

 or if you have specified the mainClass attribute in the Manifest:
 - `java -jar target/Minnesota-Income-Tax-Calculation-1.0-SNAPSHOT.jar`